HalahRaadSalih/g16-project-settings/readme.md

 ### Gitignore

 We need to ignore some files because they're annoying.
-Files that within `node_modules` and any `.DS_Store` file ought to be added to the `.gitignore` file.
+First make sure you have a gitignore, if you don't, then `touch .gitignore`.
+Files that are within `node_modules` and any `.DS_Store` file ought to be added to the `.gitignore` file.
 How do we do that?

 - In your `terminal` :